BF. Skinner

 Introduction to Radical Behaviorism as an Alternative to Psychoanalytic Theories

 Prominent psychologist and behaviorist BF.
-Skinner’s most notable accomplishment entailed the introduction of Radical Behaviorism, a ground-breaking concept initially expounded in his influential literary work Verbal Behavior.
+Skinner’s most notable accomplishment was introducing Radical Behaviorism, a ground-breaking concept initially expounded in his influential literary work Verbal Behavior.

 Emphasis on External Environmental Factors in Behavior

-This approach constituted an innovative move away from traditional psychoanalytic theories that had emphasized inner mental processes as sources and drivers of human behavior, instead highlighting external environmental factors.
+This approach constituted an innovative departure from traditional psychoanalytic theories, which emphasized inner mental processes as sources and drivers of human behavior, and instead emphasized external environmental factors.

-Contrary to the suppositions of Freud concerning human actions as being propelled by concealed forces, including repression or hostility, BF.
-Skinner held that behavior is caused by external provocations instead of inner motivations.
+Contrary to Sigmund Freud’s suppositions that human actions are propelled by concealed forces, including repression or hostility, BF Skinner held that behavior is caused by external provocations instead of inner motivations.

 Radical Behaviorism seeks to explain the interaction between individuals and their surroundings and how this interaction influences their actions in the long run.
 It is accomplished through attentive observation and study of the solitary individual’s background and general outlines in human conduct across aggregates.